bliang01/homework3_solution/README.md

 # Homework #3

-Homework #3 will test you on writing OpenMP code.
+In Homework #3 we will write come OpenMP code to numerically evaluate integrals using various integration algorithms.

 Repository layout:

 * `homework3/`:

-  Python wrapper of C library.
+  Python wrapper of your C library.
 The functions defined here allow you to use your C code from within Python.
 The test suite calls these functions which, in turn, call your C functions. **DO NOT MODIFY**.
 Any modifications will be ignored / overwritten when the homework is submitted.